aaleksandar86/car/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/car.
+Bug reports and pull requests are ~~welcome~~ more than welcome on GitHub at https://github.com/[aaleksandar]/car.